Ventracor: Difficulties

-Ventracor's 17,500 shareholders overwhelmingly were small retail investors, and the company lacked either institutional investors on a cornerstone investor.
+Ventracor's 17,500 shareholders overwhelmingly were small retail investors, and the company lacked institutional investors or a cornerstone investor.
 In November 2008, seen almost as a last resort, Ventracor sought to obtain just A$10 million in additional capital, from its existing shareholders, via a share purchase plan.
 Up to $5,000 in new shares were offered to each existing shareholder, at a share price of $0.081, reflecting the recent poor performance of the share price.
 The letter from the chairman, announcing the share purchase plan, also included some disturbing information; final FDA approval, after allowing for the collation of results and the FDA's internal reviews was still years away, the company was rapidly running out of funds, and it was scaling back some activities to prioritise others.
 It was hardly a compelling case.
 With the shares trading, by then, at under $0.10, many shareholders had already lost most of their earlier investment, and were reluctant to throw good money after bad.

 Only A$3.5 million was subscribed to the share purchase plan—by shareholders whom financial journalist Alan Kohler later characterized as "those who were paying attention and knew what was at stake"—and that being an insufficient amount, the money was returned to the subscribing shareholders.
 In an announcement dated 11 December 2008, in which the failure of the capital raising was revealed, the chairman, John Ward announced that the company was seeking expressions of interest from third parties to acquire the company or take a "strategic stake" in it.

 On 12 January 2009, Michael Fox, claiming to represent a group of shareholders holding 5% of the share register, stated that the group intended to move to spill the board of directors at an extraordinary shareholders' meeting to be held in February 2009.
 Specifically, they were seeking to replace John Ward, Ross Harricks, Elizabeth Nosworthy, Jeffrey Goodman and William Curran, but retain Peter Crosby as CEO and Managing Director.
 Their candidates for directors would have been Vijay Kakani—an investor—Michael Fox, and Anthony Davis.
 They sent a letter to Ventracor shareholders, outlining cost-cutting measures and other planned actions.
 Subsequent events were to overtake this push to change the board.